johnlaurns/johnlaurns/README.md

 other ponies i use: wendy red velvet (dumb dumb) heejin loona (love & live) waffle oc, or any other dumb wip

-regis im in: ayz, spt, sbr, sdr, ebay, O🦇B, mod in hse (waitlist) ybp, bug (not that active in last 2) claims: john laurens in almost all of them, shedletsky in spt, blue parrot on orebats
+regis im in: ayz, spt, sbr, sdr, ebay, O🦇B,ybp, bug (not that active in most) claims: john laurens in almost all of them, shedletsky in spt, blue parrot on orebats

 hamilton tiktok:: workingonthree (follow me im so sigma) discord:: johnlaurns